PelionIoT/connected-lights-cloud/docs/4_connectivity.md

 **ESP8266 Wi-Fi module**

-To wire the ESP8266 module to your development board, look at the [ESP8266 Cookbook page](https://developer.mbed.org/users/4180_1/notebook/using-the-esp8266-with-the-mbed-lpc1768/).
-In general, this means hooking up the ESP8266's TX pin to `D0` and RX pin to `D1`.
+To wire the ESP8266 module to your development board, look at the [ESP8266 Cookbook page](https://os.mbed.com/users/4180_1/notebook/using-the-esp8266-with-the-mbed-lpc1768/).
+This means hooking up the ESP8266's TX pin to `D0` and RX pin to `D1`.

 <span class="notes">**Note about ESP8266 on NUCLEO boards:** On the NUCLEO boards, pins `D0` and `D1` are used for serial communication with the computer.
-Use pins `D8` ( to ESP8266 TX) and `D2` (to ESP8266 RX) instead.</span>
+Use pins `D8` (to ESP8266 TX) and `D2` (to ESP8266 RX) instead.</span>

-#### Adding libraries with the mbed Online Compiler
+#### Adding libraries with the Mbed Online Compiler

-For the device and mbed Cloud to talk, you need the [mbed Cloud Client library](https://cloud.mbed.com/docs/latest/mbed-cloud-client/index.html).
-This is a cross-platform library that runs on mbed OS and Linux, and which you can port to other RTOSes.
-In this example, you will use an additional library built on top of mbed Cloud Client: SimpleCloudClient.
-This library is designed specifically to be used with mbed OS 5 and makes it easy to expose variables and resources to the cloud.
+For the device and Mbed Cloud to talk, you need the [Mbed Cloud Client library](https://cloud.mbed.com/docs/latest/mbed-cloud-client/index.html).
+This is a cross-platform library that runs on Mbed OS and Linux and that you can port to other RTOSes.
+This example uses an additional library built on top of Mbed Cloud Client: SimpleCloudClient.
+We created this library specifically to use Mbed OS 5, so you can expose variables and resources to the cloud.

 You will also use [EasyConnect](https://github.com/ARMmbed/easy-connect) to handle connectivity.

-These libraries are already added to the project (see the `.lib` files in the project directory).
+These libraries are already in the project (see the `.lib` files in the project directory).

 #### Updating configuration